octopus-network/gm/README.md

 error or maybe the user simply killed the PID.
 No worries, `gm` will clean up when `start` or `stop` is invoked.

 ### `gm stop [<node> ...]`
 **Description**: Stop the node(s).
-This will use the defined `gaiad` binary and configuration.
+This will use the defined `oysterd` binary and configuration.
 If no node is specified then it will stop all nodes.

 Tip: If a node was killed, you can use `gm stop` to clean up the PID file.

 ### `gm reset [<node> ...]`
 **Description**: Run `unsafe-reset-all` on the node(s) and reset the node database.
-This will use the defined `gaiad` binary and configuration.
+This will use the defined `oysterd` binary and configuration.
 If no node is specified then it will run for all nodes.

 Tip: It will stop nodes that are running and restart them after the database reset.